A women getting on Halifax transit bus

 Privacy notice

-Halifax Transit requires that the Department of Community Services Bus Pass and all other annual passes include the name and photo of the person using the pass.
-We’ll collect and use your photo only for your bus pass.
+Halifax Transit and Transit Cape Breton require that the Community Bus Pass (and all other annual bus passes) include the name and photo of the person using the pass.
+The Department of Opportunities and Social Development collects and uses your photo only for your bus pass.
 This follows the privacy provisions of the Nova Scotia Freedom of Information and Protection of Privacy Act (FOIPOP).

 If you have any questions about the collection and use of this personal information, contact Information Access and Privacy (IAP) Services.